MicrosoftDocs/msteams-docs/msteams-platform/get-started/blazor-app-prerequisites.md

 :::image type="content" source="../assets/images/get-started/app-roadmap/roadmap-p1.png" alt-text="Image showing phase 1 of building an app." border="false":::

 As you proceed through this step-by-step guide, this road-map highlights the phase you're on.
 The first phase is to plan and prepare your environment for building an app.
-For this tutorial, you will go through Phases3 and 4 three times, for each app project.

 ## Install tools

 The following tools are required for building an app:

-- [Node.js](https://nodejs.org/en/download/) (use the latest v14 LTS release) for back-end JavaScript runtime environment
 - A browser with developer tools, such as, [Microsoft Edge](https://www.microsoft.com/edge) (recommended) or [Google Chrome](https://www.google.com/chrome/)

 Either one of:

-- [Visual Studio Code](https://code.visualstudio.com/download), version 1.55 or later for JavaScript, TypeScript, or SharePoint Framework (SPFx)
 - [Visual Studio 2019](https://visualstudio.com/download), **ASP.NET and web development**, or **.NET Core cross-platform development** workload for .NET

 > [!WARNING]